Frequently Asked Questions

 One of the chief benefits of improved accuracy is that it almost impossible for critics and competitors to argue against your superior quantification and consistent/reliable results.
 You also avoid the wide error margins that lead to ambiguous data, which can generate risky corporate or research decisions.
 In mission-critical applications, such decisions could have unfortunate consequences ranging from loss of economic opportunity to environmental degradation.

-IDMS (Isotope Dilution Mass Spectrometry) and SIDMS (Speciated Isotope Dilution Mass Spectrometry) are AIT’s patented mass spectrometry techniques that provide higher quality results than those available anywhere else.
-We urge you to contact us to discuss how this technology can help your unique project.
+IDMS (Isotope Dilution Mass Spectrometry) and SIDMS (Speciated Isotope Dilution Mass Spectrometry) are AIT’s patented direct-measurement mass spectrometry techniques that provide higher quality results than those available anywhere else.
+AIT’s patented technology platform requires no serial dilutions or calibration curves.
+Pleaes contact us to discuss how this technology can help your unique project.

 Isotope dilution analysis is an analytical technique based on the measurement of isotope ratios in a sample where its isotopic composition has been altered by the addition of a known amount of an isotopically enriched element.